This post may contain affiliate links. For more information, read my disclosure policy.

 In a nutshell, creaming is combining a softened fat (like butter) with sugar until it turns creamy, light and fluffy.

 How long to cream butter and sugar will vary depending on whether you’re doing it by hand or with a mixer.
-With a mixer it will take between one and three minutes.
+With a mixer it will take between two and three minutes.
 By hand, it will take longer.
+It is easier to use a mixer so that is my recommended method.

 It is possible to over-cream butter and sugar.
 If creamed too long the mixture will turn white and, if you use it, will give your baked goods a dense, almost gluey, texture.
-So, don’t leave your mixer unattended and keep an eye on the mixture so you can see when it’s ready.
 Unfortunately, there isn’t a way to correct over-creamed butter and sugar.

 Softened Butter